DillonSW/Capstone_Team_5/Reports/Experimentation.md

 To protect students from accidentally closing the program we implemented a special keybinding so that students don't close it intentionally or unintentionally and access the student information.
 To do so, the program is set to close with the keybinding of "Alt + Z" as our team thinks that this combination wouldn't be used that frequently.This keybinding can be changed like other commands by associates if needed.

 ---
+### Measures of Success
+---
+The measure of success for the GUI system states that the program must be easy to use and also must prevent SQL injection.
+Given the previous tests on the system, the measures of success have been satisfied.

+---
 ### Future Improvements
 ---
 Several improvements can be done to this subsystem.
 In future, if the IT department allows to order the Touchscreen UI as originally proposed then that can be used for GUI as that would get rid off extra hardware.
 Also, another improvement would be making the GUI more intuitive so students or associates could navigate it easily, also  if the future capstone team were to get SD card for PLC then they could integrate the PLC with the program so that they both can perform synchronously, and at last the machine is made up to hold one board but in case if they students were to expand the design so that the machine can hold multiple boards then some modifications would have to be done for GUI with some additonal details.

 ## PLC System